AritraTW/project-buddy-frontend/README.md

 Project Buddy Dashboard 📊🤝💰
 Supercharge your team's performance, retrospectives, and morale with a unified view of key project metrics and peer recognition.

-(As of: April 2025)

 Retro Buddy Dashboard is a web application designed to provide project teams with a centralized, insightful overview of their sprint performance, work distribution, meeting costs, and team appreciation.
 It replaces scattered data points and manual tracking with automated visualizations and integrated tools, fostering data-driven decisions, transparency, and a positive team culture.

-(Suggestion: Replace the line above with an actual screenshot link once deployed or available)

 The Problem It Solves 🤔
 Modern project teams often struggle with: